robertguss/howtocode-Hugo/content/post/2021-09-23-elixir-basics-lists.md

 Often times you will need to add a new element to an already existing list.
 Prepending the element onto a list, meaning the element is added to the beginning of the list is a cheap operation.
 The reason why it is cheap, is because all that is required is knowing where the first element of the list is and adding a new element in front of it.

 This is not the case then appending to a list.
-When you need to add an element as the last element of a list, the entire list has to be traversed to find the last element first and then the new element can be appended onto the end.
+When you need to add an element to the end of a list, the entire list has to be traversed to find the last element first, and then the new element can be added after it.
 Since all of the elements in a list are linked together this is the only way to find out where the last element is.

 ### Prepend